jonfroehlich/jonfroehlich.github.io/bio.md

 title: About Me
 ---

-I'm an Associate Professor in the [UW Allen School](http://cs.washington.edu/), a Sloan Fellow, and NSF CAREER Awardee.
+I'm a Professor in the [UW Allen School of Computer Science](http://cs.washington.edu/), a Sloan Fellow, and NSF CAREER Awardee.
 My research is in Human-Computer Interaction (HCI) with a focus on high-value social domains such as accessibility, environmental sustainability, and STE(A)M education.

 ### Graduate studies